cs50nestm/cs50labs/variables/README.md

 {% next %}

 ## Declaring a Variable
-In the C Programming Language, we have to create, or declare, a variable before we can use it.
+In the C programming language, we have to create, or declare, a variable before we can use it.
 We do this by telling the program the type of data our variable will hold, for instance an integer, and the name of your variable.

 ```c
 int age;